floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="Popper.enableEventListeners"></a>

 ### Popper.enableEventListeners()
-it will add resize/scroll events and start recalculating position of the popper element when they are triggered
+It will add resize/scroll events and start recalculating position of the popper element when they are triggered.

 **Kind**: static method of <code>[Popper](#Popper)</code>
 <a name="Popper.disableEventListeners"></a>

 ### Popper.disableEventListeners()
-it will remove resize/scroll events and won't recalculate popper position when they are triggered.
-It also won't trigger onUpdate callback anymore, unless you call 'update' method manually.
+It will remove resize/scroll events and won't recalculate popper position when they are triggered.
+It also won't trigger onUpdate callback anymore, unless you call `update` method manually.

 **Kind**: static method of <code>[Popper](#Popper)</code>
 <a name="Popper.scheduleUpdate"></a>